FaisalQ07/amazon_products_streaming/README.md

 The JSON data is then posted to the API endpoint using the python script */client/api-client.py*

 ## Connect
-API-Ingest, the connect functionality, upon recieving the data from the client, triggers a kafka module to stream the data to the buffer.
+API-Ingest, the connect functionality, upon recieving the data from the client, triggers a kafka producer module to stream the data to the buffer.

 ## Buffer
 Kafka, is used as the buffer for queuing the data.
-Kafka recieives the data every time it is posted to the API.
+Kafka recieives the data from the files, product and category, every time it is posted to the API.
+Two ingestion topics are created for the two JSON files, *ingest-product*, and *ingest-category*.

 ## Processing
 ## Storage